Shubham-2020/CreditCardFraudApplication/README.md

 # CreditCardFraudApplication
-An application to detect credit crad fraud using machine learning algorithm built with flask and heruko
+An application to detect credit card fraud using machine learning algorithm built with flask and heruko